 As anyone who has a close family member with Alzheimer’s disease knows, it’s a devastating illness that cruelly changes the person you love.
 Worse still, there’s no cure for Alzheimer's or effective long-term treatment.

-So, in June 2021, when the Food and Drug Administration (FDA) approved a new medication called aducanumab for people with Alzheimer’s in the US, it provided a glimmer of hope for those at the beginning of Alzheimer's stages.
-Known commercially as Aduhelm, the drug targets the underlying disease by reducing the build-up of a protein in the brain called amyloid—a hallmark of Alzheimer’s.
+So, in June 2021, when the Food and Drug Administration (FDA) approved a new medication called aducanumab for people with Alzheimer’s in the US, it provided a glimmer of hope for those experiencing the early signs of Alzheimer's at the beginning stages of Alzheimer's.
+Known commercially as Aduhelm, the drug targets the underlying disease by reducing the build-up of a protein in the brain called amyloid - a hallmark of Alzheimer’s.

 Private and federal insurers are now reviewing Aduhelm to determine coverage eligibility.
-US non-profit the Alzheimer’s Association hopes the process will lead to aducanumab being widely available for people who will derive benefit from it.
+US non-profit the Alzheimer’s Association hopes the process will lead to aducanumab becoming widely available for people who will benefit from it.

-Currently, the UK and European medicines regulators are assessing the data on aducanumab with a view to approving its use in those regions, and a response is expected by the end of 2021.
+Currently, the UK and European medicines regulators are assessing the data on aducanumab, with the aim to approve its use in those regions, and a response is expected by the end of 2021.

 Can existing drugs alleviate Alzheimer’s symptoms?

 One promising area of research involves looking at how existing drugs can be repurposed.
 For example, scientists at Arizona State University have examined the potential of a rheumatoid arthritis drug in treating Alzheimer’s disease.
 It works by blocking the action of a protein involved in the immune system that appears to be elevated in people with Alzheimer’s.